SurajKH/Travel-Tour-Application-built-using-SpringBoot-ReactJS-and-TailwindCSS/README.md

-# Travel-Application-built-using-SpringBoot-ReactJS-and-TailwindCSS
+# Travel-Application-built-using-SpringBoot-ReactJS-MySQL-and-TailwindCSS
-Adventour - A Travel Application built using SpringBoot,ReactJS and TailwindCSS
+Adventour - A Travel Application built using SpringBoot,ReactJS,MySQL and TailwindCSS

 Tech Stack: